L-functions of Carlitz modules, resultantal varieties and rooted binary trees, II

-This conjecture holds for $i=0$ and some other cases, see [GL], (II.6) and A1 for numerical data.
-See also Proposition 10.5 for a simple proof for $i=0$, $n=1$, and [ELS] for a particular case.
+This conjecture holds for $i=0$ and some other cases, see [GL16], (II.6) and A1 for numerical data.
+See also Proposition 10.5 for a simple proof for $i=0$, $n=1$, and [ELS] for two particular cases.